cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 <HighlightBox type="info">

 This section tackles modules.
-Taking a look at the following sections is recommendable to better understand modules in the Cosmos SDK:
+Taking a look at the following sections is recommended to better understand modules in the Cosmos SDK:

 * [Transactions](./05-transactions)
 * [Messages](./07-messages)